 I have filmed, interviewed and found old film footage from when Mum was a part of this alternative community of travelers.
 I wanted to find answers to why Mum quit her job as a teacher to be a single mum on the road with four children.

 One question sits at the core of my travels; “Do I know myself without knowing who Mum was?”

-I have now been doing this documentary for two years, here are some videos on how thats been going.
+I have now been doing this documentary for three years, here are some videos on how thats been going.
 See more videos on tiny houses, my documentary and things I have been up to on my YouTube.